johnyww/self-claim-link-v2/docs/PRODUCTION_DEPLOYMENT.md

 # Production Deployment Guide

-This guide covers deploying the Self-Claim-Link application to production with all Phase 1 production-ready components.
+This guide covers deploying the Self-Claim-Link-2 application to production with all Phase 1 production-ready components.

 ## 🚀 Quick Start with Docker